From AI innovation to consumer outcomes: The FCA’s next regulatory focus

 Published 15 April 2026

 The implementation phase of Consumer Duty is over.
 What we are seeing now is something more probing, more data-driven and significantly more outcomes-focused.
 For consumer credit firms, the message from the Financial Conduct Authority is clear: the FCA is no longer asking whether firms have implemented the Duty, it is asking whether customers are genuinely better off as a result.
-This shift marks the beginning of the next supervisory phase which is critical.

 View Post